uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-8.md

 If you get errors after `npm install` on Mac OS, look for an error about Xcode.
 If there is an error about Xcode, you may need to install it: [Xcode](https://developer.apple.com/xcode/).

+If you get the error `Cannot find module 'ws'` after running `npm start`, try downgrading your node version with `npm install 10.15.1` OR `nvm install 10.15.1`
+(depending on which node manager you're using).

 If there is an error like `favicon.ico: Invalid Version: undefined` this is because of a bug in parcel bundler 1.12.4, so downgrade to 1.12.3 by running `npm install parcel-bundler@1.12.3`.